 - Quote-to-bind rate from marketing, which reveals whether marketing-sourced leads turn into valuable customers

-Some insurers also track loss ratio by marketing channel to understand whether certain channels attract riskier customers.
-As digital tools grow, digital FNOL adoption becomes another helpful signal of customer engagement and ease of use.
+Some insurers track loss ratio by marketing channel to understand whether certain channels attract riskier customers.
+As digital tools grow, digital FNOL adoption becomes another useful signal of customer engagement and ease of use.
+Government claims programs and marine insurance operations typically have very different marketing KPI priorities than personal lines carriers, reflecting the different acquisition channels those segments rely on.

 Benchmarks and Targets: Setting Goals That Make Sense